ravisuhag/portfolio/posts/olympus.md

 **Declarative style infrastructure**

-You write code that specifies your desired end state, and the IAC tool itself is responsible for figuring out how to achieve that state.
+Engineers write code that specifies its desired end state, and the IAC tool itself is responsible for figuring out how to achieve that state.
 With declarative style, the code always represents the latest state of your infrastructure.
 Thus, at a glance, you can tell what’s currently deployed and configured without worrying about the past state.

 **Structure and consistency**